-Antihistamines instruction.
-New generation antihistamines - a list of anti-allergenic drugs.
+Antihistamines instructions.
+New generation antihistamines - a list of anti-allergic drugs.
 How antihistamines work

-People who experience allergies regularly buy antihistamines and know what they are.
+People who experience allergies regularly buy antihistamines and know what it is.

-Timely taken tablets save from debilitating cough, swelling, rash, itching and redness of the skin.
-The pharmaceutical industry has been producing such drugs for many years, and each new batch is drawn up as a separate generation.
+Timely taken pills save from a debilitating cough, swelling, rash, itching and redness of the skin.
+The pharmaceutical industry has been releasing similar drugs for many years, and each new batch is formulated as a separate generation.

 Today we will talk about the latest generation of antihistamines and consider the most effective of them.